-The CRTL program at CCBC is a partnership between Enrollment and Student Services and the Office of Instruction.
-We work closely with the Center for Excellence in Teaching and Learning (CETL) and the Office of Intercultural Engagement (OIE).
+CCBC’s CRTL program is a partnership between Enrollment and Student Services and the Office of Instruction.
+We are organized under CCBC’s Center for Excellence in Teaching and Learning (CETL) and the Office of Intercultural Engagement (OIE).
 The CRTL Program is one of many equity initiatives at CCBC, including the Accelerated Learning Program, the Institute for Social and Economic Justice, and the Male Student Success Initiative.

 Our domain name captures the synergies of fields connected to culturally responsive teaching and learning and training for cultural proficiency.
 Visitors to this web site may already be engaged in work in the related fields of culturally relevant teaching, critically reflective teaching and cultural proficiency training for school, workplace, community and global understanding.